svetarachok/rsschool-cv/cv.md

 ---
 ## **Experience**

-_03.2020-present_  - **Project Manager**
+_01.2020-12-2021_  - **Project Manager**

 *Company* deals in design and manufacture of test hardware for semiconductors tests and test equipment supplies.
-- Manage projects on custom high-tech hardware design and manufacture, plan budget, costs and timeline.
+- Manage projects on custom high-tech hardware design and manufacture, plan budget, scope and timeline.
-- Explore EU/US/Asia markets, potential customers, competitors, subcontractors.
+- Explore EU/US/Asia markets, potential customers, competitors, subcontractors, presented company and its products, establish contacts.
-- Managed team of engineers, technicians and PCB designers.
+- Manage team of engineers, technicians and PCB designers.
-- Search for potential clients, presented company and company’s products, establish contacts.
-- Maintain import and export.
+- Control import and export.

 _2016-2019_ -  **Web designer / WordPress web sites developer, freelancer**
-- Web design (mostly web sites, separate pages, blocks and elements) - roadmap, prototyping, design, presentation to customer;
+- Web and graphic design - websites, interfaces, logos, printing products design, prototyping, presentation to customer;
 - Websites – CMS WordPress – develop and launch, update/redesign, implementation of new features, support;
-- Graphic design – logos, info graphics, cards, flyers, leaflets, banners, presentations, etc.
 - Managed projects, controlled projects to be on track
 - Assigned tasks within a team of SEO specialist, developer and copywriter.

-_04.2015 – 10.2009_ - **Foreign Trade Specialist**
+_2016 – 2010_ - **Foreign Trade Specialist at different companies.**
-at different companies with next duties:
-- Searched and purchased goods all over the world, made contracts, placed orders, negotiated prices and time bounds of manufacture;
-- Controlled logistic chains, Customs clearance, proper solutions for quick and cost effective supplies.
-- Maintained commodity base, launched new products sales

 ---
 ## **Education**
 _2013_ – **Marketing Specialist** - State Institute of Advanced Training under the Ministry of Trade, _Belarus/Minsk_